VCityTeam/UD-SV/UD-Doc/Devel/Design/DesignNote018-Early_notes.md

 ### Notes on the 22/03/18

 To answer this need, one needs to:
-  * Change the [ExtractCityData script](https://github.com/MEPP-team/UDV-server/tree/master/ExtractCityData) of UDV server to extract semantic and hierarchy between city objects informations from the database into the view
+  * Change the [ExtractCityData script](https://github.com/MEPP-team/UD-Serv/tree/master/ExtractCityData) of UD-Viz server to extract semantic and hierarchy between city objects informations from the database into the view
   * Modify [Py3DTiles](https://github.com/MEPP-team/py3dtiles) to include these semantic and hierarchy information into 3D Tiles, following the method proposed by (Schilling et al, 2016)
-  * Modify iTowns/UDV to
+  * Modify iTowns/UD-Viz to
      * Read these information from Py3DTiles
      * Provides GUI means to select city objects (e.g. building, wall, roof) and see their attributes